SolverStoppingJulia/Stopping.jl/docs/src/howtostate.md

 update!(state1, current_time = 2) #does nothing as it is the wrong type
 @test state1.current_time == 1.0
 ```
-An advanced user can force the update even if the type is not the same by
+One can force the update even if the type is not the same by
 turning the keyword convert as true (it is false by default).
 ```
 update!(state1, convert = true, current_time = 2)
 @test state1.current_time == 2
 ```
-Non-required entry in the State can always be set as void without convert
+Non-required entry in the State can always be set as void without convert.
 ```
 update!(state1, current_time = nothing)
 @test state1.current_time == nothing